 About five minutes into David’s initial presentation to Julie, however, I began to see that David was not going to get the sale.
 The reason: he went right into the features and the bells and whistles of his software, instead of keeping the focus on Julie’s specific problems, and how he could help solve them!
 In short, he took the easy route, instead of the harder route which would have involved seeking to understand Julie’s issues, and then translating his product’s benefits into solutions for Julie.

 Following this non-event, I worked with David on his sales presentation.
 The next time around, he did his homework about what problems his software could solve for the prospective client, and what opportunities it could open up.
 He also made sure to ask a few key questions early in the meeting which further identified CRM-related issues the prospect was facing.
-This time, you guessed it, he got the sale.
+This time, he got the sale.

 Have an on-the-job pitch at the ready